 In 2022, Euronext launched its Diversity Network to ensure to have local champions, who volunteered, to promote and support both local and group actions towards Diversity and Inclusion.

-in Norway, Euronext Equileap Gender Equality Netherlands and Italy, which are France 40.
-These indexes comprise creating the foundations for a group
+In 2022, Euronext held 3 women networks in Norway, the Netherlands and Italy, which are creating the foundations for a group deployment in 2023.

-3.4.4 Our Society
+3.4.4 OUR SOCIETY